Pro-Palestine protests held around the world as Gaza war nears 100 days

 Israel on Friday rejected accusations of genocide in Gaza during a public hearing at the International Court of Justice, claiming the case filed by South Africa with the top UN court was a distortion of truth that amounted to libel.

-Its arguments were based on its alleged right to self-defence following the attack by Hamas in southern Israel on October 7, which killed 1,139 people, as well as a lack of genocidal intent against the Palestinian people.
+Its arguments were based on its alleged right to self-defence following the attack by Hamas in southern Israel on October 7, which killed 1,139 people, as well as what it said was a lack of genocidal intent against the Palestinian people.

 Last month, Malaysia’s government said it would no longer allow Israeli-owned ships to dock in Malaysian ports.
 It also said any vessel en route to Israel would not be allowed to unload cargo at any Malaysian port.